POD-mode-augmented wall model and its applications to flows at non-equilibrium conditions: Acknowledgment

 \section{Acknowledgment}

 C.H. and M.A. acknowledge the financial support from the Independent Research Fund Denmark (DFF) under Grant No. 1051-00015B.
 X.Y. acknowledges the Center for Turbulence Research 2022 summer program fellowship and the financial support from the Office of Naval Research under contract N000142012315.
+This work was also partially supported by the Danish e-Infrastructure Cooperation (DeiC) National HPC under grant number DeiC-AU-N2-2023005.
 The authors acknowledge Michael Whitmore, Kevin Griffin, Parviz Moin, Adrian Lozano-Duran, Jane Bae, and Aurelien Vadrot for fruitful discussions.